cgoecknerwald/foobar/README.md

 # foobar
 Foobar solutions

+## Foobar Starter
+This is the solution that gave access to the foobar problems.
+It interacts quickly with a website as requested by said website.

 ## When It Rains, It Pours
 This solution is in Python.
 It operates much like a binary search, except it searches for wells.